evykassirer/notes/cs341/341notes.md

  - there is a path of length dist[v] from s to v
  - show delta(v) >= dist[v] by induction on delta(v)

---- we ran out of time, but the complete proofs are on Learn ---
+--- we ran out of time, but the complete proofs are in this repo (BFS-shortest-distances.pdf) ---

 ##Nov 4

 Bipartite graphs

- - a graph if bipartite if we can separate vertices into two groups X and Y, and all edges have one endpoint in X and one endpoint in Y (we can think about giving the vertices different colours)
+ - a graph is bipartite if we can separate vertices into two groups X and Y, and all edges have one endpoint in X and one endpoint in Y (we can think about giving the vertices different colours)

 ###Theorem: a graph is bipartite iff it doesn't contain an odd cycle (an odd # of vertices connected in a polygon)